4.3. Hash, Lookup and Dictionary¶

 we must treat pairs as single characters in them.

-In adopting String
+In adopting String as an implementation,

 the delegate takes care of this in operations where we iterate,